 Key to Map 16A: Views and Vistas - Sutton Poyntz Abstracted from the 'made' Sutton Poyntz Neighbourhood Plan Viewpoint Ref Description V1 From the stone This view is considered important as it captures the essence of footbridge over the the village; it is the classic picture postcard view which includes villages mill pond. the key characteristics of Sutton Poyntz.
 V2 From the Mill Pond This view gives a feeling of openness and connection to the hills towards White Horse beyond the village and is important as a backdrop to the Mill Hill Pond which is the heart of the village.
 Any development in this area would detract from the centre of the village and remove its rural feel.
 This field and beyond towards White Horse Hill should remain as open space.
 V3 From the Sutton Poyntz The view of the South Dorset Ridgeway and White Horse Hill stone towards the has been partially obscured by infill development in the junction outside the gateway to the village.
 Any future development will retain the Cart Shed narrow lane and protect the residual views.
 V4 North from the path This view is important because it is framed by the houses on below Chalbury the hill running up Plaisters Lane.
 Any development in and around those existing houses should not stand out from the neighbouring properties and should not detract from this view.
 V5 From the Beacon below This view is an important one for the village.
 There is a seat for West Hill walkers and this is a regular viewing point for those approaching the village on foot.
 It encompasses the whole village.
 Any development that can be seen from this point must enhance the AONB and reflect the traditional building styles within the village.
 V6 Another important view for those approaching on foot.
-It From Margaret's Seat encompasses the whole village and sets it in the landscape with above Spring Bottom the view of the sea in the distance.
-As for view 5 any development that can be seen from this point must enhance the AONB and reflect the traditional building styles within the sets it in the landscape with the South Dorset Ridgeway point must enhance the AONB and reflect the traditional building styles within the village.
+It From Margaret's Seat above Spring Bottom encompasses the whole village and sets it in the landscape with the view of the sea in the distance.
+As for view 5 any development that can be seen from this point must enhance the AONB and reflect the traditional building styles within the village.
+V7 From Winslow This was seen as a particularly important view by the independent assessor.
+It encompasses the whole village and sets it in the landscape with the South Dorset Ridgeway beyond.
+Again, any development that can be seen from this point must enhance the AONB and reflect the traditional building styles within the village.